 03 Jul The Freedom to Make Safe Choices

-Sparklers sizzle in the air, flags wave high in the sky, and, for some reason, many people get drunk.
+Sparklers sizzle in the air, flags wave high in the sky, and many people get drunk.
 This makes driving during the holiday especially dangerous.
-Over the 4th of July period in 2017, 601 people died in motor vehicle accidents, 39% of which were due to alcohol impairment.
+Over the 4th of July period in 2018, 193 people died in motor vehicle accidents, 40% of which were due to alcohol impairment.

 - Fireworks: a socially acceptable pyromania.
 Please remember to be safe when participating.